mellic03/2808ict-log/docs/task-3.md

   - `8080:443` -Forward the external port 8080 to internal port 443 (HTTPS).
 The external port is the one used to connect to the service over the internet.
   - `--address 0.0.0.0` -Specify which IP address to allow connections from. `0.0.0.0` will allow connections from any IP address.
   - `&` - An ampersand tells Linux to run the process in the background, leaving the shell available to use.

+- Expose the Mongo Express server to the internet. \
+  `$ kubectl port-forward svc/mongoexpress-service 8081:8081 --address 0.0.0.0 &`
+  - `svc/mongoexpress-service` -The Service to run, in our case the mongo express server.
+  - `8080:8081` -Forward the external port 8081 to internal port 8081 (HTTPS).
+The external port is the one used to connect to the service over the internet.
+  - `--address 0.0.0.0` -Specify which IP address to allow connections from. `0.0.0.0` will allow connections from any IP address.
+  - `&` - An ampersand tells Linux to run the process in the background, leaving the shell available to use.